NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 1. Open the file in a text editor
 2. Find the merge conflicts in the file; these are marked (by `git`) using sequences of ``>>>>>>``, ``<<<<<<<<``, and ``=======`` -- usually just a few lines differ.
+I usually search for "<<<" in my text editor to locate the conflict.
-3. Try to figure out if you can manually merge the two version -- maybe you have tried to fix the same thing, then decide which solution is best or maybe the conflict is really minor.
+3. Try to figure out if you can manually merge the two version -- maybe you have tried to fix the same thing, then decide which solution is best, or maybe the conflict is really minor.
 4. Fix it, remove the conflict markers and the text that is not needed (remember to check if there are further conflicts in the file)